Nude recreation

-Nude recreation refers to recreational activities which some people engage in while nude.
-Historically, the ancient Olympics were nude events.
-There remain some societies in Africa, Oceania, and South America that continue to engage in everyday public activities—including sports—without clothes, while in most of the world nude activities take place in either private spaces or separate clothing optional areas in public spaces.
+Nude recreation consists of recreational activities which some people engage in while nude.
+Historically, the ancient Olympic Games were nude events.
+There remain some societies in Africa, Oceania, and South America that continue to engage in everyday public activities—including sports—without wearing clothes, while in most of the world nude activities take place in either private spaces or separate clothing optional areas in public spaces.
 Occasional events, such as nude bike rides, may occur in public areas where nudity is not otherwise allowed.

 While nude recreational activities may include sports such as tennis or volleyball, nude sporting activities are usually recreational rather than competitive or organized.

 History and terminology

 Recreation is any human activity done for pleasure (or "play") during leisure time as opposed to those activities that are necessary for survival.
-Historically, this means that recreation only existed after human society reached the stage where leisure time existed, perhaps during the late stone age (Upper Paleolithic), as shown by the first appearance of cave paintings and musical instruments.
+Historically, this means that recreation only existed after human society reached the stage where leisure time existed, perhaps during the late Stone Age (Upper Paleolithic), as shown by the first appearance of cave paintings and musical instruments.

 Modern concepts of recreation begin with ancient civilizations.
 Sport is any activity recognized as requiring physical skill.
 Any sport may be recreational for the participants, while viewing sports is a recreation for spectators.